After a while, having a baby with food allergies becomes your new norm. You find your staple foods and get used to your new (temporary) diet.

 Free to Feed Gives The Information You Need to Be Successful in Your Breastfeeding Journey

 We may not be your oldest friend or blood relative – but we deeply care about you.
 We’re here for you.
 Free to Feed was born when Dr. Trill experienced severe infant food allergies with both her beautiful girls and there wasn’t enough research or support in this space.
-Our mission is to give other moms what she didn’t have.
+Our mission is to give others what she didn’t have.

 If you’re struggling with what foods to cut or how to reintroduce allergens back into your diet, consider a one-on-one consult.
 They’re unique to you and your baby’s situation.
 We’ll help guide you on the next steps to take to make your journey easier.